doubleirish/liveproject_skeleton/liveproject_spring_security_milestone2_skeleton/README.md

 - POST an alice profile with an alice token -> success
 - POST a  bob   profile with an alice token -> authentication failure

-#####

 #####  Endpoint used to get details about a health profile by providing the username as an input value (GET /profile/{username}):
-*   **Security requirement:** The user can get the details of their health profile.
-An admin can get the details of any profile.
-A non-admin user cannot get details of other users’ profiles.
-An admin user is a user having authority “admin”.
+*   **Security requirement:**
+- A user can get the details of their own health profile.
+- An admin can get the details of any profile.
+- A non-admin user cannot get details of other users’ profiles.
+- An admin user is a user having authority “admin”.

 #####  Endpoint that the client can call to delete a specific health profile by providing the username as an input (DELETE /profile/{username}).
 *   **Security requirement:** Only an admin can call this endpoint.
 An admin user is a user having authority “admin”.
 #####  Endpoint that the client can call to add a new health metric record (POST /metric).